 That was a dilemma, given the problem-solving power of people working in the same room together.
 Virtual gatherings, said GE Digital’s Paul Sloup, had to find a way to “tap into people’s creativity and their problem-solving skills, but also to draw out of people their ideas and their thoughts.”
 Sloup and colleagues settled on a whiteboard software that made virtual collaboration easy, and soon found that, despite the challenges, the online method yielded surprising benefits: instant digital storage of ideas and insights, for instance, and the ability to share them with more people.
 “I would never have been able to scale a physical event that easily in that way,” Sloup said.
 When in-person meetings return, they won’t be the same — thanks to the virtual tools discovered by Sloup and his colleagues, they’ll be better.
 GE Reports has the story here.

 Angie Norman is comfortable with uncertainty.
 As one of GE’s experts in lean management, it’s her specialty to crack complex problems in urgent need of a solution.
-So in March 2020, when GE Healthcare needed to set up and attach accessories to thousands of medical monitors in record time to serve patients during the pandemic, she was exactly the right person for the job.
+So in March 2020, when GE HealthCare needed to set up and attach accessories to thousands of medical monitors in record time to serve patients during the pandemic, she was exactly the right person for the job.
 These monitors track heart rate and other vital signs, and doctors and nurses need them to treat ailing patients.
 It was a complex task to complete in a small window of time.

-Norman doesn’t even work for GE Healthcare.
-At the time, she worked for GE Aviation, and she now serves as executive lean leader in finance.
+Norman doesn’t even work for GE HealthCare.
+At the time, she worked for GE Aerospace, and she now serves as executive lean leader in finance.
 But it was her lean expertise that mattered in this case, and Norman got down to brass tacks.
-She secured space to assemble the monitors in GE Aviation’s Cheltenham, England, plant, which typically makes aircraft power systems.
+She secured space to assemble the monitors in GE Aerospace’s Cheltenham, England, plant, which typically makes aircraft power systems.
 She spearheaded worker training and drafted a plan with her team, who were soon putting in two shifts a day assembling the monitors.
 The first batch was ready to ship in early May 2020, just six weeks after the project had begun.
 It was all about having a plan to execute, Norman said — and the teamwork to execute it: “It shows how powerful a common goal can be.”
 The story is here.

-Workers at a GE Aviation plant in Batesville, Mississippi, used lean to reduce the number of parts moving through production before inspection from 50 to just a handful.
+Workers at a GE Aerospace plant in Batesville, Mississippi, used lean to reduce the number of parts moving through production before inspection from 50 to just a handful.
 Inspecting parts individually as soon as they reach the measurement-and-control station, rather than doing it in batches, allows them to spot problems as soon as they crop up.
 Using lean, the Batesville plant was able to reduce losses by more than 60% at the end of 2019, saving millions of dollars’ worth of waste.
 That story is here.